XXuain/mock-server/README.md

 # mock-server
-try to make jwt authenticate, socket.io and other mock data
+Try to make jwt authenticate, socket.io and other mock data